-The policy to reintroduce the 10% rule simply doesn’t make sense if you want people who are caught betwixt (which is tradespeople and the underemployed who work half and half more than most) to be able to save for their retirement.
+The policy to reintroduce the 10% rule simply didn’t make sense if you wanted people who were caught betwixt (which is tradespeople and the underemployed who work half and half more than most) to be able to save for their retirement.

-It’s not going to be the top-end-of-town who are likely most hurt by a change of rule here.
-They will get their super contributions in, to the maximum, don’t you worry about that.
+It was not going to be the top-end-of-town who were likely most hurt by a change of rule here.
+They would get their super contributions in, to the maximum, don’t you worry about that.

-It is likely to be middle-income earners and lower-income eaners.
+It was likely to be middle-income earners and lower-income eaners.

-I cannot recall reading an opinion of anyone in the last 2-3 years who believes that reintroducing the 10% rule would make sense from a public policy perspective.
+I cannot recall reading an opinion of anyone in the last 2-3 years who believed that reintroducing the 10% rule would make sense from a public policy perspective.